1927 Chicago mayoral election: Campaign

 Thompson accused Dever of treason.
-Using the slogan "America First", he alleged that school superintendent William McAndrew was a British agent sent by King George as part of a grand conspiracy to manipulate the minds of American children and set the groundwork for the United Kingdom to repossess the United States; he accused the "left-handed Irishman" Dever of being part of the plot.
+Using the slogan "America First", he alleged that the school superintendent, William McAndrew, was a British agent sent by King George as part of a grand conspiracy to manipulate the minds of American children and set the groundwork for the United Kingdom to repossess the United States; he accused the "left-handed Irishman" Dever of being part of the plot.
 Thompson based these claims on McAndrew being critical of such artworks as Archibald Willard's The Spirit of '76 and allowing the use in schools of textbooks which Thompson believed were unpatriotic.
 Thompson declared that his America First slate would elect so many of its candidates that "the king of England will find out for the first time he is damned unpopular", and implied that he might have Dever sent to jail.
 He described Dever as "very weak, no courage, no manhood, doesn't know how to fight".
 He promised to reform the police department by ending enforcement of prohibition.
 He also criticized the League of Nations and the World Court.
 Thompson also supported ending the metering of municipal water.

 Democratic chief Brennan said that "All the hoodlums are for Thompson", which Thompson used to convince his supporters that the Democrats were elitist and looked down upon them.
 Campaigning for German votes, Thompson stated:

 They called me pro-German during the war because I kept my oath to protect the people.
 If you make a mistake and vote for some one who doesn't care for you or his oath to God, you'll have to pay the penalty.
 If I'm elected mayor, I'll build the largest town hall in the world where your German choruses of 25,000 voices can sing as they never have before.

 Dever largely refused to engage in Thompson's style of rhetoric.
 He instead promised to engage in a debate of substantive issues, partaking only in a "decent, friendly discussion without malice or sensationalism".
 This was not without exception, as Dever did once comment in an interview with the Chicago Daily News that, "Thompson's trouble is mental".
 Largely, however, Dever responded to Thompson's accusations by declaring them "blarney" which he had no intention of dignifying, and noting that Thompson's comments on international affairs were irrelevant to the duties and powers of the mayoralty.
 He ran on the slogans "Dever for Decency" and "The best mayor Chicago ever had", the former also used by The Independent Republicans for Dever Committee.
 He attempted, particularly early in the race, to tout parts of his record such as his construction of Wacker Drive and 51 new schools, as well as a pure milk ordinance he had helped pass.
 He promised to continue his construction program, including building a long-anticipated State Street subway and widening LaSalle Street.
 (Note: The State Street Subway would open in 1943.)
 He demurred that "no superman can be found to eliminate crime".
 Dever's campaign characterized Thompson as, "a political pyromaniac".